Hi, my name is Sawsan. I used to be an orthodontist, but now I am a passionate food explorer 🙂

 Photography on Chef in disguise

-The early posts on the blog were photographed using point and shoot Olympus camera, now I use a Nikon D3100 camera with the basic 18-55 lens.
+The early posts on the blog were photographed using point and shoot Olympus camera, followed by a Nikon D3100 camera with the basic 18-55 lens and a 50 mm lens. posts starting in 2018 were taken using Nikon d7200.

 Copyright and contact info